 The Government has said that this precept must be shown as a separate charge on all council tax bills; however, the increase shown on bills is on the total Council Tax payable to Surrey County Council.

-For further information on the 2021/22 Final Budget and Medium-Term Financial Strategy, please refer to the Budget Meeting, Council - Tuesday, 9 February 2021 10am.
+For further information and details on the 2023/24 Final Budget and Medium-Term Financial Strategy, please visit our Councillors and committees, Agenda and draft minutes for Tuesday, 7 February 2023 webpage.

 Please find below more information on council tax in Surrey.